phoenixframework/phoenix/D_controllers.md

 Phoenix controllers act as intermediary modules.
 Their functions - called actions - are invoked from the router in response to HTTP requests.
 The actions, in turn, gather all the necessary data and perform all the necessary steps before - in a typical case - invoking the view layer to render a template.

-A newly generated Phoenix app will have a single controller, the `PageController`, which can be found in `web/controllers/page_controller.ex` and looks like this.
+A newly generated Phoenix app will have a single controller, the `PageController`, which can be found at `web/controllers/page_controller.ex` and looks like this.

 ```elixir
 defmodule HelloPhoenix.PageController do